 At your level, you're looking for two things:

 - Work through a frequency list of the top 1000 words in your target language with a tutor.
-Many of those words will be abstract function words, and the process of creating sentences with them will show you a lot of new grammatical constructions.
+Many of these words will be abstract function words, and the process of creating sentences with them will show you a lot of brand new grammatical constructions.
 Learn them using your flashcards.

-- Read a book and note the times when the grammar is surprising to you.
-Learn those sentences with your flashcards, or take those sentences to a tutor and create NEW sentences that use the same grammatical constructions.
+- Read a book and note the times when the grammar surprises you.
+Learn those sentences with your flashcards, or take them to a tutor and create NEW sentences that use those same grammatical constructions.

-- Write and get your writing corrected (via a tutor or via lang-8.com).
-Writing is pretty ideal for finding holes and problems in your existing grammar, and corrections are pretty ideal for fixing those issues.
-Turn all corrections into flashcards.
+- Write!
+And get that writing corrected, via a tutor or via lang-8.com.
+Writing is ideal for finding holes and problems in existing grammar, and corrections are pretty ideal for fixing those issues.
+Turn all of those issues into flashcards.